CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Infinite Array Implementation

 Once a cell is in the \texttt{CANCELLED} state, it no longer stores the reference to the cancelled waiter, so the garbage collector is free to collect this reference.
 However, we also want it to collect the cell itself, in order to avoid memory leaks.
 Since we emulate the infinite array via a concurrent linked list of segments, the segments full of cancelled cells must be physically removed from the list.
 This way, we can guarantee that the memory complexity depends only on the number of non-cancelled cells, even in the case where all but one cell in each segment are cancelled, since the segment size is constant.
 The only exception is cells in the \texttt{REFUSE} state, as they are not considered as cancelled, so the corresponding segments cannot be removed.
 However, the \texttt{REFUSE} state indicates that there is a concurrent \texttt{resume(..)}, which is going to process this cell eventually {---} the number of such \texttt{resume(..)}-s is bounded by the number of threads.
 In sum, the total memory complexity should be $O(N + T)$, where $N$ is the number of non-cancelled waiters, and $T$ is the number of threads.
 (We assume the segment size to be constant; otherwise, the complexity should be multiplied by the segment size.)

-Listing~\ref{listing:remove_segment} presents the pseudo-code of the segment removal part of the algorithm, including the required changes to the \texttt{resume(..)} and \texttt{findAndMoveForwardResume(..)} functions.
-The \texttt{suspend()} implementation stays almost the same as in Listing~\ref{listing:segments_suspend} above, with a single addition: a cancellation handler that invokes \texttt{s.onCancelledCell()} should be specified in the \texttt{Request} constructor.
+Listing~\ref{listing:remove_segment} presents the pseudocode of the segment removal part of the algorithm, including the required changes to the \texttt{resume(..)} and \texttt{findAndMoveForwardResume(..)} functions.
+The \texttt{suspend()} implementation stays almost the same as in Listing~\ref{listing:segments_suspend} above, with a single addition: a cancellation handler that invokes \texttt{s.onCancelledCell()} should be specified in the \texttt{park(..)} call.
 The changes to \texttt{findAndMoveForwardSuspend(..)} are symmetric to the ones for \texttt{findAndMoveForwardResume(..)}.